Miranda do Douro: Culture

 The city has no industries but depends on commercial activity, mainly the sale of house textiles and cutlery from the village of Palaçoulo.
 Spaniards come in great number on holidays and weekends.
 There are several hotels, among them the Pousada de Santa Catarina, which overlooks the Douro River.

 Mirandese language

 The surrounding area is home to the speakers of Mirandese (Mirandês), a language of the Astur-Leonese family, related to Asturian and Leonese.
 Mirandese was recognised in 1999 by the Portuguese state as co-official with Portuguese for local matters, and an estimate of between 10,000 and 15,000 people speak the language.

+Tourism

+Miranda do Douro is in the middle of Douro International Natural Park, also known as Parque Natural do Douro Internacional in Portuguese, which is a protected natural area located in northeastern Portugal and northwestern Spain.
+The natural park promotes the unique ecological and cultural heritage of the region.

+The park is situated along the Douro River, which forms the border between Portugal and Spain for a significant portion of its course.
+It covers an area of approximately 85,000 hectares (210,000 acres), with about two-thirds of the park located in Portugal and the remaining third in Spain.

+The walking trail from Miranda do Douro to São João das Arribas is a beautiful route in Portugal that offers stunning views of the Douro River and the surrounding landscapes.
+The trail starts in Miranda do Douro and leads to São João das Arribas, which is known for its impressive cliffs overlooking the Douro River.